How will temporary absences be calculated in relation to the Art 50 EUV card?

 Card holders who spend a lot of time abroad are in any case advised to keep a note (and as necessary proof of travel) about dates of travel.
 If there is any doubt as to when you were in or out of Austria, the onus is on you to prove it.

-Special conditions apply for one-off longer absences in exceptional situations, such as for studying (for a year abroad), caring for an elderly relative, postings abroad by your Austrian employer, or military service.
+Special conditions apply for one-off longer absences in exceptional situations, such as for studying (for a year abroad), caring for an elderly relative (not explicitly mentioned), postings abroad by your Austrian employer, or military service.
+This absence is also referred to on the Austrian Government Brexit website

 If you break the rules and are away for too long, you risk permanently losing your residency rights under the Withdrawal AgreementWithdrawal Agreement The Withdrawal Agreement sets out the terms of the UK’s withdrawal from the EU and provides for a deal on citizens’ rights.
 It sets out a transition period which lasts until 31 December 2020.
 During this time you can continue to live, work and study in the EU broadly as you did before 31 January 2020.
 If you are resident in Austria at the end of the transition period, you will be covered by the Withdrawal Agreement, and your rights will be protected for as long as you remain resident in Austria.
 Any rights that are not covered by the Withdrawal Agreement will be the subject of future negotiations. https://www.gov.uk/government/publications/new-withdrawal-agreement-and-political-declaration .